You, the Living: Release

+Reception

-Critical reception
+Critical response

 The film was well received by Swedish critics, with an aggregate rating of 4.1 out of 5 based on 22 reviews at Kritiker.se, which made it by far the highest rated Swedish film of 2007.
 Carl-Johan Malmberg at Svenska Dagbladet called Andersson "the black diamond of comedy in Swedish film life."
-Further, he compared the casting to Vittorio De Sica's 1948 film Bicycle Thieves, and the usage of the cast to "a fastidious Samuel Beckett."
+Further, he compared the casting to Vittorio De Sica's 1948 film Bicycle Thieves, and the usage of the cast to "a fastidious Samuel Beckett".

 The international response was also positive.
-The film holds a 97% approval rating on Rotten Tomatoes, based on 38 reviews, with an average rating of 7.7/10.
+The film holds a 98% approval rating on Rotten Tomatoes, based on 43 reviews, with an average rating of 7.7/10.
 The site's critical consensus reads: "Composed of humorous sketches of human behavior, Roy Andersson's You, the Living is an eccentric but highly entertaining and unforgettable work."
-On Metacritic the film has a score of 81 out of 100, based on 14 reviews, indicating "universal acclaim."
+On Metacritic the film has a score of 81 out of 100, based on 14 reviews, indicating "universal acclaim".

 Peter Bradshaw at The Guardian gave it 4 out of 5 and called it "the work of a real original – I might almost say a genius.
 He is radically different from anyone else, with a technical, compositional rigour that puts other movie-makers and visual artists to shame.
 And he really is funny."
 In an early Cannes review for Variety, Justin Chang was mainly positive although he still found that "a certain repetitiveness does eventually seep into the structure, and one could complain that the individual scenes don't ultimately build to anything (or that the arrangement of scenes is fairly arbitrary)."

+Mexican director Alejandro González Iñárritu listed the film in his top ten favorites for the 2022 Sight and Sound poll.